fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 p odd
 p even
 ```
 On `line 1`, we initialise two local variables, `odd` and `even`, and assign them to the return values of the `.partition` method call on the array object `[1, 2, 3]` using multiple assignment.
 We pass a block to the `partition` method (denoted by the `do...end` reserved words immediately following the `partition` method call).
-The block takes a single parameter `num`.
+The block takes a single parameter `num` and is executed once for each element in the calling array object.

 The `partition` method iterates through each element of the array object, passing it to the block.
 It will assign each element to two different variables depending on whether the block evaluates true or not for that array element.
 If the block evaluates to true, it will assign that element to the first variable.
 If the block evalutes to false, it will assign that element to the second variable.